liferay/liferay-docs/develop/tutorials/articles/110-portlets/15-javascript/04-npm/03-configuring-liferay-npm-bundler.markdown

 -  [babel-plugin-namespace-amd-define](https://github.com/izaera/liferay-npm-build-tools/tree/master/packages/babel-plugin-namespace-amd-define)

-Babel uses the plugins above to do the following:
+Babel uses the plugins above to perform these tasks:

 - Remove trailing JavaScript strings from `require()` calls in the npm packages.

-- Replace occurrences of `process.env.NODE_ENV` with its literal value.
+- Replace occurrences of `process.env.NODE_ENV` with their literal values.

 - Wrap modules with an `AMD define()` call.